sidiousvic/sidious.pizza/about.md

   </article>
 </div>

 Hola amigxs, my name is Vic and this my cyber space.
 I will be [writing](/weblog) and sharing my music and computer programs here.
-Here's a brief history of my way here.
+Here's a brief history of my way.

 # Born and raised in the desert